 (1) General.
-The plant shall be specifically designed for drum mixing and be capable of satisfactorily heating, drying and mixing the hot mix.
+Specifically design the plant for drum mixing and to be capable of satisfactorily heating, drying and mixing the HMA.

 (2) Cold Aggregate Feed System.
 Use belt scales for positive weight measurement of the combined cold aggregates.
 Continuously record the amount of cold aggregate using a non-set-back recorder.
 The belt scale shall be accurate within 2% by weight of the material being measured over any given period of time.
 Calibrate the belt scales at intervals as directed by the Engineer.
 Provide a weight system automatically coupled with the asphalt flow to maintain the required proportions.